LincolnUniLTL/permalinkmaker/README.md

 3. Invoke it by creating a bookmarklet in your browser pointing to the following location (replacing the s.src url with the correct path):
 	`javascript:(function(){var%20s=document.createElement('script');s.id='permaScript';s.src='http://www.yourdomain.com/path/to/permalink-maker.js';document.body.appendChild(s);})();`

+An example implementation is at https://ltl.lincoln.ac.nz/?p=3776

 Known limitations
 ---------------------
 * Will miss DOIs that include any of the characters: '"<>, or a space.
 * Returns only one permalink.
-It looks first within any part of the page the user has selected, and if nothing's found it looks in the whole page.
-It looks for types of permalinks in the order listed under the regexp and domsearch arrays and returns the first match found.
+It looks first within any part of the page the user has selected, and if nothing's found it looks in the whole page, or eventually at the URL.
+It looks for types of permalinks in the order listed under the domsearch, regexp and useurl arrays and returns the first match found.